 As of the 2nd of June 1995, the Association of Commercial Banks became a corresponding member of the Banking Federation of the European Union with headquarters in Brussels, Belgium.

 In March 1997 an amendment of the Statute of the Association of Commercial Banks was adopted allowing subsidiaries and branches of foreign banks, registered in the Republic of Bulgaria to be accordingly full and associate members.

 In March 1998 the Association of Commercial Banks acquired 50% of the International Banking Institute owners’ capital and, through this act, the opportunity to participate directly in the preparation of short and long-term training programmes.

 A Capital Markets Committee, including representatives of commercial banks – members of the ACB, started functioning in June 1998, as its Statute was approved and its governing body was elected.

-An Economic Policy Committee, including representatives of commercial banks – members of the ACB, started functioning in June 1999.
-The Committee approved its Statute and elected its governing body.
+An Economic Policy Committee at the ACB Executive Board, including representatives of commercial banks – members of the ACB, started functioning in June 1999.

-An Information Technologies Committee at the ABB Executive Board started its activities in May 2000, including representatives of commercial banks – members of the Association.
-The Committee adopted its Statute and elected its governing body.
+An Information Technologies Committee at the ACB Executive Board started its activities in May 2000, including representatives of commercial banks – members of the Association.

 At the 10th Meeting of the Associates of the European Banking Federation held in May 2000 the Association of Commercial Banks became a member of the EBF Pre-accession committee.
 This act represented a next step in the integration of the Bulgarian Banking Association in the European structures.